 At Woodfarm Barns, we are dog friendly, so it won’t be a surprise if there are other dogs at the site whilst you enjoy your stay with us.
 And, from experience, we know that nearly all dogs love a sniff and a play together.
 That’s why our two acre meadow is perfect for dogs to meet each other and to have a run around and for the owners to talk about their holiday with us (in all the good ways).
 As well as that, when enjoying your holiday with your dog and possibly doing the above alongside your beloved four-legged friend, you will probably meet other dogs as well, which dogs love, due to them being sociable pets as well, so the dogs and owners can make new friends.

 At Woodfarm Barns and Barges, we pride ourselves on being dog-friendly, so we want to make sure that your dog(s) feel welcome, as we normally accept up to three dogs in our barns and barges.
-We have more information on our website with places and ideas to do with your dogs on holidays, here.
+We have more information on our website with places to go and things to do with your dogs on holidays.

 So, why not book a few nights away with Woodfarm Barns, to give you, and your dog(s) a well-deserved break, from the hustle and bustle of modern life.